Matrox G200: Performance

 With regards to 2D, G200 was excellent in speed and delivered Matrox's renowned analog signal quality.
 The G200 bested the older Millennium II in almost every area except extremely high resolutions.
 With 3D, it scored similar to but generally behind a single Voodoo2 in Direct3D, and was slower than NVIDIA Riva TNT and S3 Savage 3D.
 However, it was not far behind and was certainly competitive.
 G200's 3D image quality was considered one of the best due to its support of 32-bit color depth (assuming driver bugs weren't a problem).

 G200's biggest problem was its OpenGL support.
 Throughout most of its life G200 had to get by, in popular games such as Quake II, with a slow OpenGL-to-Direct3D wrapper driver.
 This was a layer that translated OpenGL to run on the Direct3D driver.
 This hurt G200's performance dramatically in these games and caused a lot of controversy over continuing delays and promises from Matrox.
 In fact, it would not be until well into the life of G200's successor, G400, that the OpenGL driver would finally be mature and fast.

 Early drivers had some problems with Direct3D as well.
 In Unreal, for example, there were problems with distortions on the ground textures caused by a bug with the board's subpixel accuracy function.
 There were also some problems with mip-mapping causing flickering in textures.
 As drivers matured these problems disappeared.

-2000's, 2010's and 2020's
+Server motherboards

-Matrox G200 series, especially the G200e is still a popular choice for server motherboard manufacturers, like DELL's PowerEdge series, due to its robustness, low power consumption and limited features needed just for VGA display.
+Matrox G200 series, especially the G200e is still a popular choice for server motherboard manufacturers, like Dell's PowerEdge series, due to its robustness, low power consumption and limited features needed just for VGA display.

+They are often used in out-of-band management platforms, such as Dell iDRAC, Fujitsu iRMC, Lenovo TMM, IBM BMC and HP Integrated Lights-Out (iLO) and come in the following variants: